Written on 24 September 2010, 07.45 by Administrator

 You will assist Eagle Scout families with the planning and preparation and writing of the program for their Eagle Court of Honor.
 No experience necessary.

-You will assist Pam Cohen in collection and recording of money received and paid for troop events,...
+You will assist in the collection and recording of money received and paid for troop events, and make...

 Boy Scouts of America endeavors to develop American citizens who are physically, mentally, and emotionally fit; have a high degree of self-reliance as evidenced in such qualities as initiative, courage, and resourcefulness; have personal values based on religious concepts; have the desire and skills to help others; understand the principles of the American social, economic, and governmental systems; are knowledgeable about and take pride in their American heritage and understand our nation's role in the world; have a keen respect for the basic rights of all people; and are prepared to participate in and give leadership to American society.